Get insider access

 7.4 Office

 The Jabra Elite 3 are decent for office use.
-They have a comfortable, well-built design, and they don't leak very much audio at high volumes, so if you like to crank up the volume, you can listen to your favorite tracks without disturbing others around you.
-They also have over seven hours of continuous battery life, and their carrying case holds roughly three additional charges.
-Their passive design can help block out office chatter, too.
+They have a comfortable, well-built design and don't leak very much audio, so if you like to crank up the volume, you can listen to your favorite tracks without disturbing people around you.
+They have over seven hours of continuous battery life, and their carrying case holds roughly three additional charges.
+Their passive design can also help block out office chatter.

 Pros